invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectorysign-inlogs.rst

     - After is the parameter specifying the start date of the date range.
 The time format supported is limited to yyyy-mm-dd only.

 -Before (optional)
-    - EndDate is the parameter specifying the end date of the date range.
+    - Before is the parameter specifying the end date of the date range.
 The time format supported is limited to yyyy-mm-dd only.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.